sovr610/Wafis/README.md

   - directive like feature (similar to angular)

 # Commands
- - `wafis-create-project` -> create a generic assemble project to build your website.
+ - `wafis new project` -> create a generic assemble project to build your website.
- - `wafis-add-component` -> add an individual component to be used in the website.
+ - `wafis new component` -> add an individual component to be used in the website.
- - `wafis-add-service` -> add a service to call to a back-end server (usually for databases)
+ - `wafis new service` -> add a service to call to a back-end server (usually for databases)
- - `wafis-install` -> installs rust/web-pack and emscripten to be used for generating wasm modules in C++ and rust.
- - `wafis-build` -> compiles wasm modules, compiles your comonents, and overall puts your project into a finalized website.
+ - `wafis build` -> compiles wasm modules, compiles your comonents, and overall puts your project into a finalized website.
- - `wafis` -> general purpose command, at the moment it displays all the commands you can run.
+ - `wafis --help` -> general purpose command, at the moment it displays all the commands you can run.

  # components
  below is example code for you building your own component to be added to the website.